cangyu/Sky/README.md

 Parametric Modeling Tool for Aircraft Design.

 ##Description
-The program is devoted to BWB(a.k.a.
-Blended-Wing-Body) design, and aims at generating models ready for CFD calculation and further optimization.
+The program is devoted to BWB design(a.k.a.
+Blended-Wing-Body), and aims at generating models ready for CFD calculation and further optimization.

 ##Implementation